Documentation

 Settings

-Learn more about relays and how to trigger them under the relay docs.
+Learn more about relays and how to trigger them in the Toggles documentation.